ismailbozkurt/ismailbozkurt.github.io/Content/HowThingsGetComplicated/HowThingsGetComplicated-1.md

-In this series, I will make a list of things that I think it will be complicated and try to explain them in a way that is easy to understand.
+In this series, I will create a list of things that I find complicated and try to explain them in a way that is easy to understand.
+My approach will start with basic potato implementations and gradually improve them using design patterns and best practices.

+Through this journey, I believe I will learn a lot, and it will be a great way to explore modern approaches and best practices.

-Lets think about a project with simple authentication feature with TypeScript, NodeJS and Vue.js.
-And lets see how things get complicated.
+Let's consider a project with a simple authentication feature using TypeScript, Node.js, and Vue.js, and see how things get complicated.

 To do this, lets create with creating structure of the project.